-Fiscal Resources Committee Co-chairs revise the draft tentative budget assumptions, as needed based on changes to the proposed state budget and submit the revised-tentative budget to District Council.
+Upon approval of the recommendations from POE, District Council sends them to the Fiscal Resources Committee (FRC) to be incorporated into the tentative budget assumptions.
+Fiscal Resources Committee FRC Co-chairs revise the draft tentative budget assumptions, as needed based on changes to the proposed state budget and submit the revised tentative budget to District Council.

-District Council revises the tentative budget as needed following their review of (i) the Governor's changes to the proposed state budget, (ii) revisions to the revenue budget assumptions if any, and (iii) the draft expenditure budget assumptions and (iv) Budget Modification Request recommendations.
+District Council revises the tentative budget as needed following their review of (i) the Governor's May Revise, any necessary adjustments to changes to the proposed state budget, (ii) revisions to the revenue budget assumptions if any, and (iii) the draft expenditure budget assumptions, and (iv)the resource Budget Modification recommendations advanced through POE and District Council.

 District Council prioritizes the Budget Modification recommendations using the Budget Modification Rubric.
 Highest priority is given to Budget Modification recommendations that are linked to RSCCD Goals Strategic Directions and RSCCD Objectives.
-While developing recommendations for District Services District Services and Operations, the committee District Council should reviews the current budget and actual expenditures, past recommendations and organizational charts for outdated priorities that no longer need the same level of resources and make every effort to cover the cost of the recommendation with existing District Services District Services and Operations revenue allocation.
+While developing recommendations for District Services District Services and Operations, the committee should review the current budget and actual expenditures, past recommendations and organizational charts for outdated priorities that no longer need the same level of resources and make every effort to cover the cost of the recommendation with existing District Services District Services and Operations revenue allocation.